11 Absolutely Breathtaking Places to Visit in Marche, Italy

 Explore the awe-inspiring coastal beauty where cliffs meet the sea at Parco San Bartolo.

-Three hidden waterfalls await just minutes from Sarnano’s medieval walls.
-These cascades form part of the enchanting “Via delle Cascate Perdute” (Path of the Lost Waterfalls), a 6km loop that proves water always finds the most dramatic route down mountains.
-The easy trail connects the Antico Molino, lu Vagnatò, and Cascatelle waterfalls through peaceful forest paths.
+Three hidden waterfalls await just minutes from Sarnano‘s medieval walls, connected by the enchanting “Via delle Cascate Perdute” (Path of the Lost Waterfalls).
+This 6km loop trail connects the Antico Molino, lu Vagnatò, and Cascatelle waterfalls through peaceful forest paths with minimal elevation gain.

 Discover the allure of Sarnano Waterfalls in Marche, engaging with its beauty.